new-home-with-tree-in-front-neighborhood

 Oftentimes, the seller will counter your offer.
 They may ask for a higher purchase price, adjust the closing date, or minimize contingencies.

-In these instances, the seller’s agent will submit a counteroffer to your agent, outlining their requests.
+In these instances, the seller’s agent will submit a counteroffer to your agent or broker, outlining their requests.
 Then, you can either accept the offer, reject it, or counter it with a new offer.
 You’ll want to make this decision quickly, as you never know when they might receive a more desirable offer.

-Again, your Realtor can provide recommendations for moving forward.
-(Chat with a Waterstone Mortgage loan professional in your area if you need a referral to an outstanding real estate agent in your area.)
+Again, your real estate professional can provide recommendations for moving forward.
+(Chat with a Waterstone Mortgage loan professional in your area if you need a referral to an outstanding real estate expert in your area.)

 5. Accepted Offer

-Once you and the seller come to terms on an offer you’re both comfortable with, they will accept and you’ll be all set to move forward.
+Once the seller accepts your offer, you’ll be all set to move forward.

 From there, you’ll get a home inspection, an appraisal, purchase homeowners insurance, and more.
 Review our homebuying timeline for additional information.